SIGWROC/sigwroc/content/post/cccc-2023-sigwroc-plan.md

 #### “Doing [Intersectional] Hope” Invention Activity (~40 minutes)

 **Goal**: Generate important values, ideas, and directives to guide the SIGWROC field in our research, teaching, and service.
-Our statement will

 **How**: Apply Collins’ (*Black Feminist Thought*, 2009) matrix of domination (types of power) to support a large group invention activity.
 The plan will be to use the framework to identify issues of power related to code, data, algorithms, etc. and their oppositions as a means to envision a more just future to work for.